-To this end, I follow Coeckelbergh (\citeyear{coeckelbergh2023democracy, coeckelbergh2024why}), who builds a crucial bridge between AI and political philosophy by examining these interrelated phenomena through the lens of the ``epistemic turn.''
-By recentering truth and knowledge in political life, Coeckelbergh argues that if we care about democracy, we must take measures to avoid, limit, and mitigate AI-related epistemic harms, as well as to protect epistemic and political agency in the face of socio-technological transformations \citep[cf.][p.~1348]{coeckelbergh2023democracy}.
-In doing so, he grounds his argument in Hélène Landemore's interpretation of the epistemic turn (\citealp{landemore2013democratic, landemore2017beyond}; see also \citealp{cohen1986epistemic}; \citealp{estlund2008democratic}).
-Central to her account is the idea that truth functions as a regulative ideal for argumentation, thereby structuring our exchanges even if we never access truth ``in itself.''
-Under suitably ideal deliberative conditions, rational consensus retains its normative appeal because, \textit{pace} Rawls, it can serve as an indicator that a form of probable truth has been reached.
-Asking citizens to remember that truths advanced in political discourse are always political, and to adopt a fallibilist and a tolerant attitude, may seem demanding; however, as Landemore notes, it is conceptually sound \citep[cf.][p.~287]{landemore2017beyond}.
-Once one recognizes that practical reasoning presupposes the possibility of better and worse answers, any viable meta-ethical theory of politics must accommodate this fact.
-Political relativism, or even nihilism of the sort that often underwrites political science and political theory, is, on Landemore's view, conceptually incoherent \citep[cf.][p.~285]{landemore2017beyond}.
+Central to her account is the idea that truth functions as a regulative ideal for argumentation, thereby structuring our exchanges even if we never access truth in itself.
+Under suitably ideal deliberative conditions, rational consensus retains its normative appeal because it can serve as an indicator that a form of probable truth has been reached.
+Landemore maintains that asking citizens to remember that truths advanced in political discourse are always political, and to adopt a fallibilist and tolerant attitude, may be exacting, but remains conceptually sound \citep[p.~287]{landemore2017beyond}.
+On her view, once practical reasoning presupposes the possibility of better and worse answers, any viable meta-ethical theory of politics must accommodate this fact.
+Political relativism, or even nihilism of the sort that often underwrites political science and political theory, is thus conceptually incoherent \citep[p.~285]{landemore2017beyond}.